simranmsingh/simranmsingh.github.io/index.md

 Welcome to my website.
 I am a fourth-year PhD candidate in the Department of Political Science at Columbia University.
 I study **International Political Economy**, with a focus on state-firm relations, the distributional effects of FDI, and the politics of climate change, with a number of my projects set in India.

+I currently serve as the Political Science Department's [Lead Teaching Fellow](https://ctl.columbia.edu/graduate-instructors/opportunities-for-graduate-students/lead-teaching-fellows/), in collaboration with Columbia's Center for Teaching and Learning.

 ## Research

 **Greener Pastures?
 A Labor Market Theory of Climate Governance**.